veleritas/ndc_active_ingredients/data/rxnorm/README.md

 After downloading RxNorm, extract the `zip` file.
 The files mentioned below can be found in the `rrf/` folder.

-* `MRSAT.RRF`: Attributes.
+* `RXNSAT.RRF`: Attributes.
 This file contains the necessary mappings from RxNorm CUIs to National Drug Codes.
+* `RXNREL.RRF`: Relationships.
+This file contains the RxNorm semantic network.

 ## RxNorm Version